Winipedia/pyrig/docs/tests/autouse.md

 **Assertion**:
 - Copies project to temp directory
+- Installs dependencies with `uv sync --no-group dev`
+- Verifies pytest is not installed or importable
+- Imports all modules in `src/` to catch dev dependency imports
-- Runs `uv run --no-group dev <project> --help`
+- Runs `uv run --no-group dev <project> --help` to verify CLI works
-- Verifies CLI works without dev group

-Also imports all src modules, to assert a minimum of sanity.

 **Scope**: Session

 **Why**: Ensures production code doesn't depend on development tools.
+This catches accidental imports of dev dependencies in source code.

 ---